Internet to Go

 - Devices are suspended/disabled once the due date has passed.

-- There is a daily data limit of 250MB.
-Once the limit has been reached, the device is shut off until the following day (1:00 AM).
-Due to daily data limits, access to streaming video sites/content and services that consume large amounts of bandwidth (ex. software updates) are blocked.
+- Access to streaming video sites/content and services that consume large amounts of bandwidth (ex. software updates) are blocked.
 Many smartphones, tablets, etc., have applications that download data in the background (ex. podcasts, Spotify, Apple News, etc.) over a cellular connection and will cause you to burn through your data.
 You may want to check your settings and disable the majority of your apps from using data over a cellular connection:

 - On iOS devices – Settings > Cellular; toggle off cellular access for all apps but the ones you need